How to Achieve True Omnichannel Commerce

 Target customers at each point in the buyer's journey.

 A key tenet of omnichannel is that customers will interact with your brand at multiple touchpoints, and providing a seamless experience between all of those touchpoints makes up the omnichannel customer experience.
 Cater to your customer's personal journey in multiple channels by ensuring the integration of your digital and brick-and-mortar channels.
+Buy Online Pick Up In Store is an option that allows customers to purchase on your app or website and then visit the store to retrieve it.
 For example, a customer may see an ad for your product on social media while browsing on their desktop, then eventually go into the store to find it.
 Once there, they realize they want to check the product's reviews.
 If they're satisfied with the reviews, they may search for a coupon online or in your app before making a purchase.
 This particular customer has interacted with your brand at four different touchpoints, all to buy one product.
 That means four different opportunities for them to connect with your brand and form opinions that lead to buying–or not.
 If your app has bugs or your site takes too long to load or consumers have a negative experience in the store, this can all detract from the customer's overall perception of your brand.
 Taking into account all the different paths a customer can take to make a purchase is vital in forming your omnichannel strategy.

 Always be mobile ready.